YanFDU/Calcium_Imaging_analysis_pipeline/README.md

 3. MatLab plots （copy this folder to "C:\ ", scripts will be automatically copied to your new folder that you set up in step 2.
 Use MatLab to open the folder and run the scripts.）

-This tool is provided for research use.
+This tool is provided for research use only.

 Developed by: [Yan Jin]